 And we should not make any mistakes about this.
 These people that kill people – it's hard to kill someone, and yet they will continue to do it.
 And when they fail or fall short or the victim lives, they have to return back to their confines and work out in their mind that fantasy, figure out what they did wrong and solve it the next time.

 Follow the journey of detective duo Mike King and Greg Cooper as they set out to solve one of the world's oldest cold cases - the mysterious death of 'boy king' Tutankhamen - using cutting-edge technology.

 Go behind the scenes of Mike King's investigation of the Zion Society.
 Download a free chapter of his new book.

-Get to know the man behind the breakout new Australian podcast - Mapping Evil.
+Get to know the man behind the award-winning Australian podcast - Mapping Evil.